kartonfarkas/api_docs/source/use_cases/transactional_emails/external_id_key.rst

 To identify the contact, we are using the key_id of the **externalID** field mentioned in *Preparation*.

 This is the easiest way to create a contact.
-For further information about creating or updating a contact in the Suite, see :doc:`../../suite/contacts/contact_create` and :doc:`../../suite/contacts/contact_update`.
+For further information about creating or updating a contact in Suite, see :doc:`../../suite/contacts/contact_create` and :doc:`../../suite/contacts/contact_update`.

 2. Trigger the Event